shalikadulaj/IoT-Mini-Project-2-Data-Engineering-in-IoT-Pipeline/README.md

 ### Usage
 1. Configure MQTT client with appropriate credentials and endpoint.
 2. Subscribe to desired MQTT topics for receiving temperature and pressure data.
-3. The script processes incoming data, detecting outliers ( [Zscore](https://www.machinelearningplus.com/machine-learning/how-to-detect-outliers-with-z-score/) ) and predicting future values using [linear regression]( Linear Regression Model).
+3. The script processes incoming data, detecting outliers ( [Zscore](https://www.machinelearningplus.com/machine-learning/how-to-detect-outliers-with-z-score/) ) and predicting future values using linear regression ( check the detailed description on "Linear Regression Model" section.
 4. Processed data is published back to an MQTT topic.

 ### Code Structure